P R I D E W E E K 2 0 2 3

 Parade Participation

-Pride Parades bring the 2SLGBTQIA+ community and allies together to raise awareness, build community and celebrate diversity.
+Pride Parades bring the 2SLGBTQIA+ community & allies together to raise awareness, build community & celebrate diversity.

 Individuals are welcome to join the parade for free.